learn-co-curriculum/activerecord-associations-review/README.md

   belongs_to :author
 end
 ```
+You should give an example below when you say "now have access to some new instance methods, like `author`."
+It wasn't apparent to me the first time I read this that I could use the instance of author for example inside a method of the Post class without first calling post.author.
 We now have access to some new instance methods, like `author`.
 This will return the actual `Author` object that is attached to that `@post`.

 ```ruby